Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Acknowledgements

 \section{Acknowledgements}

 Peter Holderrieth thanks Brian Karrer, Yaron Lipman, Ricky T.Q.
-Chen, Uriel Singer, Karsten Kreis, and Julius Berner for helpful discussions.
-Further, we would like to thank Luran Wang for feedback on early drafts of the work.
+Chen, Uriel Singer, Karsten Kreis, Brian Trippe, and Julius Berner for helpful discussions and helpful feedback on early drafts of the work.
 Peter Holderrieth acknowledges support from the Machine Learning for Pharmaceutical Discovery and Synthesis (MLPDS) consortium and the NSF Expeditions grant (award 1918839) Understanding the World Through Code.
 Max Simchowitz acknowledges funding from a TRI U2.0 grant.
 Zeynep Akata acknowledges funding by the ERC (853489 - DEXIM) and the Alfried Krupp von Bohlen und Halbach Foundation.
-Luca Eyring would like to thank the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
-Luca Eyring is supported by a Google PhD Fellowship in Machine Learning.
+Luca Eyring thanks the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support and is supported by the Google PhD Fellowship in Machine Learning.